Arctic Cold to Arrive in North Texas Ahead of Christmas, Time to Winterize and Get Ready

-A brutal blast of cold air is pushing into North Texas late next week.
+A brutal blast of cold air is pushing into North Texas late this week.

 A strong cold front will arrive on Thursday, bringing the coldest temperatures of the season so far.
 Howling north winds will accompany the front, adding to the chill.

-Temperatures will plummet into the teens and 20s region-wide by next Thursday night.
-High temperatures will struggle to climb out of the 30s.
-With the added gusty winds, the feels-like temperatures will be frigid!
+Temperatures will plummet by Thursday.
+With the added gusty winds, the feels-like temperatures will be frigid.

-The colder weather will last for a few days after the front.
+The coldest temperatures look to arrive early Friday morning with many locations tumbling into the teens.
+With gusty winds, the feels like temperatures Friday morning will be sub-zero.

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.

 Santa will feel right at home with many locations across North Texas feeling more like the North Pole.
-High temperatures on Christmas will only climb into the upper 30s.
+Low temperatures will drop into the teens on Christmas Eve.

 Weather Connection